emptyKATSURA/Krastorio2-spaced-out/README.md

 Thanks to raigurd, Krastor and Linver for making original Krastorio2

 ## Plans:
-- add a liquid mineral ocean moon rich in rare metals to Nauvis
+- add a liquid mineral ocean moon rich in rare metals orbiting around Nauvis
-- add a new planet "Imimersos" focusing on immersite and matter reconstruction
+- add a new planet "Imersos" focusing on immersite and matter reconstruction
-- Rebalance Space Age & Krastorio2
+- Further improve K2 intergration with Space Age
-- Fix the tech tree

 # TODO